lohkokwee/Tic-tac-toe/README.md

 4. [Install Redis](https://redis.io/docs/getting-started/installation/) and start redis server (for server side session handling).

+5. Download .env file from google drive link provided (in email) and place it in the [backend](./backend/) folder.

-5. Change directory  and run the server.
+6. Change directory  and run the server.
 ```
     python ./app.py
 ```